 4) Categorize and tag your post properly

 Use unique tags that don’t duplicate categories, and other techniques for tagging blog posts for SEO.

 How to SEO a blog post after publishing

 After you’ve hit the “Publish” button is when all the off-page SEO starts.

 There are few rules here, except for “do what works” and “don’t overdo it”.

-All kinds of creative promotion strategies are out there for the inventive, but we’ll give you a backbone on post-publishing blog post promotion.
+All kinds of creative promotion strategies are out there for the inventive, but we’ll give you the essentials of blog post promotion.